ros-mobile-robots/ros-mobile-robots.github.io/docs/packages/remo_description.md

 Most of the launch files you find in the `diffbot` repository accept a `model` argument.
 Just append `model:=remo` to the end of a `roslaunch` command to make use of this `remo_description` package.

+### Git LFS and Bandwith Quota

+The binary stl files are hosted on GitHub using [Git Large File Storage (git lfs)](https://git-lfs.github.com/) to avoid increasing the total size of the repository because of possible stl file changes.
+For open source repositories, GitHub has a bandwith limit of 1 GB (up to 1.5 GB) per month.
+Depending on how many users clone/pull the stl files using git lfs per month, this bandwith can be exhausted after a few days.
+If you are not able to clone/pull the stl files and only get the pointer files, you have to wait until the bandwith quota resets back to zero.
+In case you need the stl files immediately, and to support this work you can get [immediate access to the stl files](https://gumroad.com/l/GnMpU?wanted=true):

+<a class="gumroad-button" href="https://gumroad.com/l/GnMpU?wanted=true" data-gumroad-single-product="true">Access Remo STL files</a>

+Also if you find this work useful please consider the funding options to support the development and design of this robot.
+However, you will always be able to clone/pull and use the Remo stl files once the bandwith quota resets.

 ## Camera Types

 The [`remo.urdf.xacro`]({{ remo_repo_url }}/urdf/remo.urdf.xacro) accepts a `camera_type`